 What’s wrong with conventional toothpaste?

 One of the quickest ways to absorb something into your body is through the mouth.
 That’s why we need to be extra vigilant in making sure our toothpaste does not contain toxins which can then enter our bodies.
-In addition to fluoride, which has not been shown to actually reduce tooth decay, conventional toothpastes contain quite a few other ingredients that I now know should be avoided:
+Conventional toothpastes contain quite a few ingredients that I now know should be avoided:

 - Sodium Lauryl Sulfate (SLS) – A foaming agent that can be found in everything from toothpaste to dish soap to shampoo.
 SLS has been linked to skin irritation, organ toxicity, and neurotoxicity.
 Also known as sodium laureth sulfate (SLES) or ammonium lauryl sulfate (ALS).